93% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

 • a good degree or equivalent

-• level two (GCSE) or equivalent in English and mathematics*.
+• normally we require GCSE grade C, or Grade 4 in English Language and mathematics, or equivalent.
 Where applicants have achieved a GCSE grade 4 or above in English literature only we will look for further evidence of a breadth of achievement in English.
+We will consider applicants who are in the process of obtaining the relevant GCSEs.

 • experience of a Post-16 / Further Education teaching environment, that enables you to demonstrate awareness of your subject or specialist context in Post-16.